IT0NA31/BattleShips/README.md

+To set up the game install Intellij and download the code of this project as a zip file.
+In Intellij create a project and navigate to the place in your files, where said project is stored.
+In the folder of the project, replace all contents with the contents of the zip file.

 Once run in Intellij, the BattleShips project will prompt the user, wether or not they want to play against a bot.
 This question can be answered with the inputs "y" or "n".